IgrecL/japanese/README.md

 * [日仏辞典](https://www.dictionnaire-japonais.com/): Japanese-French dictionary
 * [OJAD](https://www.gavo.t.u-tokyo.ac.jp/ojad/search/): pitch accent dictionary (advanced)

-### Yomichan
+### Yomichan settings

+See [this guide](https://learnjapanese.moe/yomichan/) for a setup tutorial.

-A beginner has to start with a bilingual dictionary, such as JMdict (English) Alternate.<br>
+A beginner may start with a bilingual dictionary, such as JMdict (English) Alternate.<br>
 However, you should switch to monolingual dictionaries as soon as possible, because it helps understanding nuances and forces you not to rely on another language.
 See [here](https://learnjapanese.moe/monolingual/) for a more detailed explanation.

 My config file for Yomichan can be found in this repository.<br>
-The dictionaries I use are in ["Dictionaries" folder](https://github.com/IgrecL/Japanese-Learning-Resources/tree/main/Dictionaries). (other dictionaries can be found [here](https://drive.google.com/drive/folders/1tTdLppnqMfVC5otPlX_cs4ixlIgjv_lH))
+The dictionaries I use are in thee [Dictionaries folder](https://github.com/IgrecL/Japanese-Learning-Resources/tree/main/Dictionaries). (other dictionaries can be found [here](https://drive.google.com/drive/folders/1tTdLppnqMfVC5otPlX_cs4ixlIgjv_lH))

-The priority order of monolingual dictionaries I use:
+The priority order of monolingual dictionaries I use is:
 1. 旺文社国語辞典 第十一版 画像無し: concise and very simple definitions
 2. 明鏡国語辞典: simple definitions too
 3. 大辞林 第三版: contains many entries and remains quite simple